timchown/address-accountability/draft-chown-address-accountability.md

 the various solutions proposed, noting the advantages and disadvantages of each approach.

-At this stage of the draft's evolution, no single approach is recommended.
+At this stage of the draft, no single approach is recommended.
 The best solution may vary depending on the scenario and tools available.

 The existing approaches to address accountability fall into the following categories.